easton57/C195-PA/README.md

 3. Add scheduling functionalities to the GUI-based application by doing the following:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
-Write code that enables the user to add, update, and ~~delete appointments~~.
-The code should also include the following functionalities:
+~~&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
+Write code that enables the user to add, update, and delete appointments.
+The code should also include the following functionalities:~~

 ~~&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;•  A contact name is assigned to an appointment using a drop-down menu or combo box.~~